tpm-rs/governance/project-docs/CHARTER.md

 Steering Committee will appoint a Chair responsible for organizing Steering Committee activity.

-Steering Committee members are individuals, but may be "Sponsored" by one or more corporate entities that are Members of the Trusted Computing Group at either the Associate, Contributor, or Promoter level.
-Steering Committee members are not required to be sponsored by any particular entity outside of their individual capacity.
+Steering Committee members are individuals, but are "Sponsored" by either TCG itself, or a member company of TCG at either the Associate, Contributor, or Promoter level.

 ## 4. Voting